Table of Contents

 The celebration begins with Bhogi Pongal, a day for discarding old belongings and cleaning homes to signify a fresh start.

-The main day, known simply as Pongal, is marked by the boiling of fresh milk and rice in clay pots until they overflow, symbolizing abundance and prosperity.
-Homes are decorated with intricate kolam (rangoli) designs made from rice flour, and turmeric and sugarcane plants are used to adorn the area around the cooking pot.
-Families dress in new clothes and gather to share a festive meal that includes the sweet dish pongal, made from rice, milk, and jaggery.
+On the main celebration day, known simply as Pongal, rice and fresh milk are boiled in clay pots until they overflow, which symbolizes abundance and prosperity.
+Homes are decorated with kolam (rangoli) floor designs made from rice flour.
+Meanwhile, families dress in new clothes and gather to share a meal that includes the sweet dish pongal, made from rice, milk, and jaggery.

 The third day, Mattu Pongal, is dedicated to honoring cattle, which play a vital role in agriculture.
 Cows and bulls are bathed, decorated with colorful garlands, and their horns are painted.
 They are then offered special treats as a sign of gratitude for their hard work in the fields.

-The final day, Kaanum Pongal, is a time for socializing and visiting friends and family.
+Finally, Kaanum Pongal, the last day of the celebration, is a time for socializing and visiting friends and family.

 11. Merdeka (Independence Day)

-Merdeka Day, celebrated on August 31st, marks Malaysia’s Independence Day, commemorating the nation’s freedom from British colonial rule in 1957.
-Streets and buildings are decked up with the national flag, and a grand parade is held at Merdeka Square or Putrajaya, featuring marching bands, military displays, cultural performances, and vibrant floats.
+On August 31st every year, Malaysia celebrates Merdeka Day to commemorate the nation’s freedom from British colonial rule in 1957.
+Streets, buildings, and even cars are decked up with the national flag for the whole month, and a grand parade is held at Merdeka Square or Putrajaya, featuring marching bands, military displays, cultural performances, and floats.

 12. Malaysia Day

-This day is significant as it marks the birth of the nation as we know it today, emphasizing unity and the rich diversity that defines Malaysia.
+This day is significant as it marks the birth of the nation as we know it today.
 Celebrations take place across the country with various cultural performances, concerts, and official ceremonies.

 13. Awal Muharram

-Awal Muharram, also known as Maal Hijrah, marks the Islamic New Year and is a significant observance for Muslims all around the world.
-This day commemorates the migration (Hijrah) of Prophet Muhammad and his followers from Mecca to Medina, symbolizing the beginning of the Islamic lunar calendar.
+Awal Muharram, also known as Maal Hijrah, is the Islamic New Year and a significant observance for Muslims all around the world.
+This day celebrates the migration (Hijrah) of Prophet Muhammad and his followers from Mecca to Medina, symbolizing the beginning of the Islamic lunar calendar.

 In Malaysia, Awal Muharram is a public holiday celebrated with various religious and community activities.
 Muslims attend prayers at mosques, where sermons focus on the themes of reflection and renewal.
-Many participate in charity events, donating to those in need as a way to start the new year with acts of kindness and compassion.
+Many participate in charity events on this day, donating to those in need as a way to start the new year with acts of kindness and compassion.

 14. Nuzul Quran

 Nuzul Quran, observed by Muslims, celebrates the revelation of the first verses of the Quran to Prophet Muhammad by the Angel Gabriel.
-This significant event, believed to have occurred during the holy month of Ramadan, is marked with reverence and reflection.
+This significant event, believed to have occurred during the holy month of Ramadan, is observed with special prayers and Quranic recitations at the mosque.

 15. Israk Mikraj

-This event, commemorated on the 27th day of Rajab, holds deep spiritual significance and is observed with special prayers and sermons at mosques.
+This event, celebrated on the 27th day of Rajab in the Islamic calendar, holds deep spiritual significance and is observed with special prayers and sermons at the mosque.

 Additional Tips